🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 • A clean container.

-1. Spread your fabric on the grass the night before, or drag it across the wet grass in the early morning.
+1. Spread your fabric on the grass the night before, or drag it over the wet grass in the early morning.

-2. Allow the fabric to soak up the moisture (cotton fibers absorb moisture by capillary action).
+2. Let the fabric soak (cotton fibers absorb moisture by capillarity).

 3. Wring out the fabric over your container.

-Note: The water may be slightly cloudy (particles of soil or grass).
-This is perfectly normal!
+Note: The water may be slightly cloudy (soil or grass particles).
+That's okay!
 These organic residues are natural nutrients for your plants.
-There's no need to filter excessively.
+No need to filter excessively.

 The ideal tool for dew water

-You took the time to collect this pure water?
+Did you take the trouble to collect this pure water?
 Don't waste it by pouring it too quickly.
-Use it as a mist to mimic nature.
+Use it as a mist to imitate nature.

-• 💧 Perfect Misting: Our sprayer transforms water into a light cloud, like natural dew.
+• 💧 Perfect Misting: Our mister transforms water into a light cloud, like natural dew.

 3. How to use your harvest?

-Once you have collected your precious water, you have two options:
+Once your precious water is collected, you have two options:

-Pour the water into your watering can to hydrate the soil.
-It's excellent, but it requires collecting a lot of dew!
+Pour water into your watering can to hydrate the potting soil.
+This is excellent, but it requires collecting a lot of dew!
 Reserve this method for your smallest, most fragile plants (cuttings, bonsai).

 Option B: Misting (The most effective)

 This is the best use.
-In nature, dew settles on the leaves.
-By using a sprayer, you replicate this natural cycle.
+In nature, dew settles on leaves.
+By using a sprayer, you reproduce this natural cycle.

 For your morning watering rituals, opt for a watering can that combines aesthetics and precision.